-A founder would finish his pitch — polished, confident, clinically sophisticated — and there would be a pause.
-Not an awkward pause.
+A founder would finish a pitch.
+Polished, confident, clinically sophisticated.
+There would be a pause.
+Not an awkward one.
 A deliberate one.
-And then, quietly, he would ask a single question.
-Not about the market size.
+Then, quietly, he would ask a single question.
+Not about market size.
 Not about the competitive landscape.
-Something specific, almost technical, about the biology.
-About whether the biomarker was validated independently or self-reported by the company.
-About what happened to patients in the trial who did not respond.
+Something specific, almost surgical, about the biology.
+About whether the biomarker had been validated independently or self-reported by the company.
+About what happened to the patients in the trial who did not respond.

 If the founder knew the answer precisely, the conversation continued.
 If the founder reached for generalities, it was over.
 He would thank them warmly, walk them to the elevator, and come back shaking his head.
-“They don't know their own data,” he would say.
-“If they don't know it now, they won't know it when it matters.”
+"They don't know their own data," he would say, the Bronx still audible in every vowel.
+"If they don't know it now, they won't know it when it matters."

 Translational Science Before Everything Else

-His starting filter was deceptively simple: does the biology make sense at the level of the patient?
+His investment filter was deceptively simple: does the biology make sense at the level of the patient?
 Not the mechanism.
 Not the pathway.
 The patient.
-He focused almost exclusively on immunology and oncology, not because other fields lacked opportunity, but because those were the domains where he could evaluate the science himself, at depth, and where clear biological markers existed to anchor clinical decisions.
+He focused on immunology and oncology because those were the domains where he could evaluate the science himself, at depth, and where clear biological markers existed to anchor clinical decisions.

 He was not looking for the most ambitious science.
 He was looking for the science most likely to become medicine.